Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model: Transition Model

 \subsubsection{Computation}

-We have developed subroutines in Stan \citep{stan2019, cmdstanr2021} that can be used as building blocks for implementing custom B-spline Transition Models.
+We have developed subroutines in Stan \citep{stan2019, cmdstanr2022} that can be used as building blocks for implementing custom B-spline Transition Models.
 At its core is a custom B-spline implementation based on De Boor's algorithm \citep{deboor1971subroutine}.
 Sampling from the posterior distribution of model parameters is performed using Hamiltonian Markov Chain Monte-Carlo (MCMC) and the No-U-Turn sampler \citep{hoffman2014no}.
 We synthesized our software into an open-source package for fitting B-spline Transition Models called \texttt{BayesTransitionModels} (\url{https://github.com/AlkemaLab/BayesTransitionModels}) implemented in the R programming language \citep{r2022}.
 An additional feature of the software is that hierarchical structures on model parameters $\bm{\lambda}_c$ and $\bm{\beta}_c$ can be easily incorporated.
 Additional R scripts for reproducing the results of this paper are available at \url{https://github.com/herbps10/spline_rate_model_paper}.
-The R package and reproduction code are also included in the Supplementary Material \citep{supplemental2022}.